Noumaanhawaldar/Design-and-MILP-Based-Optimization-of-a-Hybrid-Energy-Systemuarter/README.md

 - Solver: CBC (Coin-or branch and cut)
 - Constraints: Minimum uptime/downtime for heat pumps (6h/2h) | Storage minimum charge levels (20%) | Maximum fossil fuel share (35% of heat production)

+Conclusion:
+- For the selection of a better model in terms of CO2 emission factor, it is recommended to use the model having CHP and Heat Pump.
+There is a significant reduction in the consumption of electricity from the Private grid.
+- The excess electricity from CHP and PV is being fed into the grid, which generates revenue.

 Author:
 - Noumaan Hawaldar
 - Master's Student in International Energy Engineering